MicrosoftDocs/content-templates/templates/org/aac/aac-design-pattern.md

 <!--Add a bulleted-list of items that describe when this pattern should be used to help the reader determine if the solution is applicable to their scenario.-->

-This pattern might not be suitable:
+This pattern might not be suitable when:

 <!--Add a bulleted-list of items that describe when this pattern shouldn't be used to help the reader determine if the solution is applicable to their scenario.-->